Woo-Oahu! My stay at Ritz-Carlton Residences, Waikiki

 It was heavenly.

 You see, I’d had a pretty lousy month leading up to this trip – one of those months that makes you think, ‘SERIOUSLY WHAT ELSE CAN GO WRONG?’

 But then you think of many new and creatively awful things that could happen and you immediately decide to change the subject.

-Subsequently, it was not just a relief but almost an act of divine grace that plonked me in that place at that exact time.
+Subsequently, it was not just a relief but almost an act of divine grace that plonked me at Ritz-Carlton Waikiki at that exact time.

 Those broad white beds, that cerulean view, the Taittinger by the glass, the elegant details in The Market Place where you order your a la carte taro pancakes with caramelised pineapple and macadamias while a warm Waikiki breeze ripples across your soy flat white.

 Because that’s the thing.
-For all my waxing lyrical about a low impact life of minimal needs and wants, sometimes a little bit of overt luxury is just the thing you need.
+For all my waxing lyrical about a low impact life of minimal needs and wants, sometimes a little bit of overt luxury like what they offer at Ritz-Carlton Waikiki is just the thing you need.

 Have you stayed somewhere super-luxe recently?
 Care to humble brag?

 Need more Hawaii-related travel tips?
 Check out my amazing friend, Ashlee Galea aka The Hawaii Admirer’s blog.